ubcctf/ubcctf.github.io/challenge.md

 title: Challenges | CTF @ UBC
 ---

+Maple Bacon Beginner Practice
+---

 **NOTE**: All flags will begin with either the prefix `maple{` or `flag{`.

+**NOTE**: These are practice challenges and are not in any way related to mapleCTF!

 # Reversing